New Mexico's Cottage Food Law

 • Statement: 'Made in a home kitchen not inspected by the New Mexico Environment Department'

-Built for New Mexico bakers
+Tools for New Mexico Cottage Food Bakers

 Create compliant labels in seconds

-endvr's label maker automatically includes your state's required disclaimer, allergen info, and net weight — so your labels are always inspection-ready.
+endvr's label maker automatically includes the New Mexico required disclaimer and allergen labeling — so your labels are always inspection-ready.

 New Mexico allows online orders

-Launch your online bakery storefront
+Launch an online bakery storefront

 Bill tracking data provided by LegiScan